raspberrypilearning/morse-code-virtual-radio/worksheet.md

 nano morse-code.py
 ```

-To give us access to the GPIO pins in our code, we need to import the `RPi.GPIO` library.
+To give us access to the GPIO pins in our code, we need to import the `gpiozero` library.

-Add `RPi.GPIO as GPIO` to the `import` line at the top so that it reads:
+Add `gpiozero as gpio` to the `import` line at the top so that it reads:

 ```python
 import pygame